GamesOfSummer/book_of_knowledge/Other/on_interviewing.md

 Tell me of a project you'd want a do over in.

 How do you handle a project if it's behind?
+How do you handle tech debt, even if the business doesn't want to handle it?

 Hardest issue you've faced?